bbondy/brianbondy.node/src/public/markdown/about.markdown

 I used to work full time on Mozilla's Fireofx browser (2011-2014), I remain a Mozilla community member and contributor (Mozillian).

-As of April 21, 2014 I work full time for an amazing company called Khan Academy.
+From April 21, 2014 - May 2015 I worked full time for an amazing company called Khan Academy.

+I currently run a startup and we're mostly in stealth mode.

 <br class="clearfloat">